semantic-release/semantic-release/CONTRIBUTING.md

 **Please ask first** before embarking on any significant pull requests (e.g. implementing features, refactoring code), otherwise you risk spending a lot of time working on something that the project's developers might not want to merge into the project.

-If you never created a pull request before, welcome 🎉 😄.
+If you have never created a pull request before, welcome 🎉 😄.
 [Here is a great tutorial](https://opensource.guide/how-to-contribute/#opening-a-pull-request) on how to send one :)

 Here is a summary of the steps to follow: